 Straight or stack bond tile pattern is the most common and simplest tiling pattern in the world.
 This pattern has tiles installed in straight lines so that all the grout joints look like a grid.
-This means that the corners of each tile are lined up with each other which provides a simple, clean and the same time modern appearance.
+This means the corners of each tile are lined up with each other which provides a simple, clean and at the same time modern appearance.

 The straight lay tiling pattern is the most versatile layout option for tiles.
 It can be used for any room, floor, wall or space both indoors and outdoors.
 It is also the most cost efficient and affordable option as it is the easiest for tilers to lay and has the least amount of wastage when cutting.

 When tiling in a straight or linear tile pattern we recommend allowing 10-20% extra for cuts and breakages depending on the space you are installing tiles.

 Remember that different batches may have slight colour variation that will show up in the finish product.
 Straight lay tile patterns will show different batches so make sure you check the batch number on the packaging of your tiles.

 The diagonal tile layout pattern is very similar to the straight pattern with one minor difference, the tiles are installed on a 45 degree angle by turning square tiles into diamonds.
 If you are looking to make a room feel bigger or stretch it out, no layout pattern is more effective than the diagonal pattern.
 This is because when you look at the pattern, your attention is drawn or focused on the widest part of the tiles while at the same time the eyes will see the grout lines spreading across the width of the room at wide angles.
 This mathematical and visual trick of perception makes you think you are looking at a space that is much larger.